Eduard Bazardo: Boston Red Sox

 Bazardo was designated for assignment on April 7, 2022.
 He cleared waivers and was sent outright to Worcester.
 In 37 games (including 4 starts) for Worcester, he had a 2–4 record and a 3.45 ERA.
-On September 1, when MLB active rosters expanded from 26 to 28 players, Bazardo's contract was selected from Triple-A. In 12 games for Boston, all in relief, Bazardo registered one win and a 2.76 ERA and 11 strikeouts in 16 1/3 innings.
+On September 1, when MLB active rosters by 2 players, Bazardo's contract was selected from Triple-A. On October 5, Bazardo earned his first career win after tossing a scoreless fifth inning in a 6–3 victory over the Tampa Bay Rays.
+In 12 games for Boston, all in relief, Bazardo registered one win and a 2.76 ERA and 11 strikeouts in 16 1/3 innings.
 On October 13, he was again designated for assignment.
-Four days later, he elected to become a free agent.
+Four days later, he elected free agency.

 Baltimore Orioles

 On December 19, 2022, Bazardo signed a minor league contract with the Baltimore Orioles.
+He began the 2023 season with the Triple-A Norfolk Tides, pitching in 24 games and posting a 3.51 ERA with 39 strikeouts and 2 saves in 33 1/3 innings pitched.
+On July 5, the Orioles added Bazardo to their major league roster.
+He struggled in his three games with the Orioles, allowing 4 runs in 2 1/3 innings, before being sent down to Norfolk on July 17.
+On July 30, Bazardo was designated for assignment as the Orioles promoted Joey Krehbiel.